Oneohtrix Point Never

-Daniel Lopatin (born July 25, 1982), best known as Oneohtrix Point Never or OPN, is an American experimental electronic music producer, composer, singer and songwriter.
-His music has experimented with tropes from various music genres and eras, sample-based song structures, and elaborate MIDI production.
+Daniel Lopatin (born July 25, 1982), best known as Oneohtrix Point Never or OPN, is an American electronic music producer, composer, singer, and songwriter.
+His work experiments with tropes from an eclectic range of musical genres and eras, and has featured sample-based composition and complex MIDI production.
+He began releasing music in the 2000s, and received early acclaim for the synthesizer-based compilation Rifts (2009) as well as the influential vaporwave side-project Chuck Person's Eccojams Vol. 1 (2010).

-He began releasing synth-based recordings in the mid-2000s and received initial acclaim for the 2009 compilation Rifts, as well as the influential vaporwave release Chuck Person's Eccojams Vol. 1 (2010).
-He subsequently signed to Warp in 2013, and has released studio albums on the label since.
-He has also composed scores for films such as Good Time (2017) and Uncut Gems (2019); the former won him the Soundtrack Award at the 2017 Cannes Film Festival.
+Lopatin signed with Warp in 2013, and has since released studio albums on the label to positive critical reception.
+He has also contributed production work to various artists, most extensively the Weeknd, Moses Sumney, and Soccer Mommy.
+He has composed scores for films such as Good Time (2017), Uncut Gems (2019), and Marty Supreme (2025); the first won him the Soundtrack Award at the 2017 Cannes Film Festival.

-Biography

 Early life

-Born and raised in Massachusetts, Lopatin is the son of Russian-Jewish "refusenik" emigrants from the Soviet Union, both with musical backgrounds.
-Some of his first experiments with electronic music were inspired by his father's collection of dubbed jazz fusion and Stevie Wonder tapes, and his Roland Juno-60 synthesizer, an instrument that Lopatin would inherit and go on to use extensively.
-In high school, Lopatin played synthesizer in groups with friend and future collaborator Joel Ford, performing at school events.
-Lopatin attended Hampshire College in Massachusetts before moving to Brooklyn, New York to attend grad school at Pratt Institute, studying archival science.
-During that time, he became involved in Brooklyn's underground noise music scene.
+Lopatin was born and raised in Massachusetts, and is the son of Russian-Jewish "refusenik" emigrants from the Soviet Union, both with musical backgrounds.
+Some of his first experiments with electronic music were inspired by his father's music collection and his Roland Juno-60 synthesizer, an instrument that Lopatin would inherit and go on to use extensively in his own music.
+In high school, Lopatin played synthesizer in groups with friends and future collaborator Joel Ford, performing at school events.
+Lopatin attended Hampshire College in Massachusetts before moving to Brooklyn, New York, to attend graduate school at Pratt Institute, studying archival science; the field of study would go on to influence aspects of his music and artistic practice.
+During that time, he also became interested and involved in Brooklyn's underground noise music scene.